Shawn-gitman/Boar_Classification_Yolov5/README.md

 ## Model Optimization & Improvment Method: Hyperparameter Tuning

-* Hyperparameter tuning reolves overfitting issues and increases MaP scores.
+* Hyperparameter tuning resolves overfitting issues and increases MaP scores.
-* YOLOv5 has at least 32 hyperparameters which is used for model tuning.
+* YOLOv5 has at least 32 hyperparameters which are used for model tuning.
 Slight hyperparameter combination in between values can improve the model significantly.
 * Genetic Algorithm is used for searching hyperparameters effectively and increasing model accuracy.

 ## Data Sampling

 * Data Sampling minimizes dataset scale that follows class ratio.
 * Data sampling is used for Genetic Algorithm.
-Tt is cost and time effective way to find hyperparameters.
+It is a cost and time-effective way to find hyperparameters.

 ## How To Implement?